raptazure/chocolate/README.md

 # abstract.log

-Haskell representation of Logic and Abstract Algebra.
+Talking about Logic and Abstract Algebra in Haskell.

 #### Logic
 - Define logical connectives